 Impact: Changes in the German economic environment expose the Group to several difficulties, as well as to anticipate units becoming vacant and to respond immediately.
 This risk is also reduced due to the diversified tenancy and diversified use in our portfolio.
-The measures taken against the exposure of tenants default include among others rent deposits or bank guarantees as well as periodically credit analysis when necessary.
+The measures taken against the exposure of the Group has with the tenants which enables it to recognize tenants in tenants default include among others rent deposits or bank guarantees as well as periodically credit analysis when necessary.

-Mitigation: The Board believes these risks are reduced due to the proven relationship the
+Mitigation: The Board believes these risks are reduced due to the proven relationship borrowing covenants.